LiaScript/LiaScript/README.md

 ## Section Title 2
 ```

-### Text-Formating
+### Text-Formatting

                                     --{{0}}--
-We tried to use the github flavored Markdown style for simple formating with
+We tried to use the github flavored Markdown style for simple formatting with
 some additional elements.

 \*italic\* -> *italic*